userfrosting/UserFrosting/_raw/tutorial-lesson-3.md

 If you look in the `userfrosting/models` directory, you will notice classes called `Group` and `User`.
 These are the classes used to model groups and users, and they both inherit the basic functionality of their base class, `UFModel`, which itself inherits from Eloquent's [`Model`](http://laravel.com/docs/5.0/eloquent#basic-usage) class.
 If you don't know what "inherit" means, now is a good time to [learn a little about object-oriented programming](https://en.wikipedia.org/wiki/Class-based_programming#Inheritance).

-We will create a new class, in a new file, called StaffEvent`, which will also inherit from UFModel`:
+We will create a new class, in a new file, called `StaffEvent`, which will also inherit from UFModel:

 **userfrosting/models/mysql/StaffEvent.php**